The Deep Time Commons:

 The Remnant Ecology Project:

 The Remnant Ecology Project uncovers the layered recent histories of landscapes shaped by human presence—spaces where past interventions ripple into present ecological adaptation.
 This contemporary archaeological citizen science initiative traces the imprints of industry, memory, and disturbance across forgotten cemeteries, extraction sites, and industrial ruins, revealing the entangled relationship between material culture and biodiversity shifts.
 Through community contributions, we build an archive of overlooked places, where nature persists in conversation with human-made environments.
-These findings provide critical insight for sustainability research, historical ecological analysis, and policy discussions, sharpening our collective ability to recognize, interpret, and engage with the living past embedded in the world around us.
+These findings provide critical insight for sustainability research, historical ecological analysis, and policy discussions, sharpening our collective ability to recognize, interpret, and engage with the ecological memory embedded in the world around us.